Skip to main content

 Next, triage inbound signals before creating anything new.
 Review DMs, email replies, call notes, comments, and repeated questions, then sort each item into one decision bucket: qualified lead follow-up (reply now), messaging update (fix bio/FAQ/proposal language), or ignore/archive (low-fit or noise).
 This keeps buyer signals ahead of random posting.

 Then publish one proof-led update using the same format: problem, decision, result, caveat.
 Before publishing, run a claim-to-evidence check against your proof stack, approved testimonials, screenshots, or case notes.
-If a result is still unverified, use a placeholder like "Add current result after verification" instead of filling the gap with a stronger claim.
+If a result is still unverified, leave it unpublished or mark it pending until the evidence and permission record is verified.

 Finish by refreshing one brand surface element and logging one feedback loop note.
 Update exactly one item that matches the message you just published, such as a headline, pinned post line, case snippet, or proposal opener.
 Then record one lesson and one next action so next week starts from evidence, not memory.